Samuel Kennard

 Samuel Mummey Kennard (1842-1916) was a St. Louis, Missouri, businessman and Confederate Army officer.
 He was active in civic affairs and had an elementary school named after him.
-The St. Louis Board of Education announced in August 2020 that the school would be renamed.

 Early life

 Kennard was born in Lexington, Kentucky, on January 11, 1842, the son of John Kennard and Rebecca Owings.

 He was educated in Lexington schools and moved to St. Louis at the age of 15 with his father, who established a carpet business.

 Civil War

 When the war broke out, Kennard joined the Confederate Army and became a member of the Landis' Missouri Battery, attached to Cockrell's Brigade.
 He saw active service in the Siege of Vicksburg before 1863, then became a prisoner of war.
 He was exchanged and became a lieutenant in Henry Guibor's Battery, of which he commanded a section during the battle of Franklin, Tennessee, on October 30, 1864.